Hancock Historical Museum: Sandusky Street Campus

 The museum's campus on Sundusky Street includes the Hull-Flater House, which is a seventeen-room, two-story Victorian house that was built around 1881.
 Much of the home is furnished as it would have been when it was first constructed, including parlors, bedrooms, and playrooms.
 The Crawford Log House, which was originally built in Biglick Township, the Davis Homestead, which was constructed in 1842, and the De-Wald Funk House, built in the 1860s, are all on the property.

 The Hancock Historical Museum's permanent exhibits include items from the Gas and Oil Boom of the 1880s, Findlay Glass, the Civil War, and World War II.
 A barn behind the Hull-Flater House displays exhibits about agricultural life and transportation in Hancock County.
 Other exhibits of regional interest, such as social life in Hancock County and Findlay business, are featured as rotating exhibits.
 The museum also maintains substantial archives, which are made available to the public for research during museum business hours.

+Buckeye Steam Traction Ditchers were the first successful trenching machines used for laying drainage tile.
+The museum's ditcher was designated an International Historical Mechanical Engineering Landmark by the American Society for Mechanical Engineers.